 Connecting to the UW-IT managed wireless network

 If you live in a new residence hall or one that has been newly renovated, you will be able to connect to the UW-IT managed wireless network.
-To do this, you will need to have a computer with a wireless card that supports any combination of the 802.11a/b/g/n protocols.
+To do this, you will need to have a computer with a wireless card that supports any combination of the 802.11a/g/n/ac/ax protocols.
+802.11ac/ax is preferred and will give you higher throughput.

 Residents are not permitted to have their own wireless routers in areas where there is UW-IT managed wireless available.
 See the Wireless Routers in UW Residence Hall Rooms page.